WeblateOrg/weblate/docs/admin/admin.rst

 The most interesting one is probably :guilabel:`Weblate translations`, where you can manage translatable projects, see :ref:`project` and :ref:`component`.

-:guilabel:`Weblate languages` holds language definitions, expained further in :ref:`languages`.
+:guilabel:`Weblate languages` holds language definitions, explained further in :ref:`languages`.

 Adding a project